nbeaver/why-linux-is-better/README.rst

-recovering files from damaged hard drives, making bootable backups of an entire drive, scanning a disk for malware without loading a potentially compromised operating system, distinguishing hardware problems from softwre problems, and other tasks requiring a temporary operating system.
+recovering files from damaged hard drives, making bootable backups of an entire drive, scanning a disk for malware without loading a potentially compromised operating system, distinguishing hardware problems from software problems, and other tasks requiring a temporary operating system.

 .. _Live versions: http://www.linux.com/directory/Distributions/livecd